andreluza/species_habitat_interactions/README.md

 The example is just illustrative, and did not intend to produce the same results as those reported in the manuscript.

+The basis of the framework is the species-habitat network approach (Marini et al. 2019).
 The illustrated framework is depicted below.
 In step (1), we modeled the occupancy probability of fish as a function of coral and turf algae cover using site occupancy modeling.
 Based on the model output, we classified species as either coral-associated or co-occurring fish.
 In step (2), coral and fish species were connected based on the predicted site occupancy probability of each coral-associated fish (fish with different colors in the center of the network) relative to the cover of each coral species (corals with different colors, in the left).
 Then, coral-associated and co-occurring fish in subnetwork 2 were connected based on Pearson’s correlation values between fish site occupancy probability.
 With the networks established, we applied a removal algorithm that eliminated corals and subsequently calculated the direct and indirect effects of coral species removal on network robustness at each elimination step ($t=0,t=1, ..., |A|$).
 Lost links are shown in red.
 In step (3), we related fish species composition and species traits at each elimination step.
 In step (4), we computed the loss in trait space area following corals and fish removal.
 The area delimited by the black polygon depicts the trait space area at $t=0$, and the area delimited by the red polygon depicts the trait space area at $t=1$ Finally, in step (5), we applied a hyperbolic function (non-linear model) to the robustness data, analyzing both the remaining taxonomic diversity (TD, represented on the first y-axis with a solid curve) and functional diversity (FD, represented on the second y-axis with a dashed curve) along the gradient of coral elimination (x-axis).

 <img src="output/framework.png" width="100%" height="100%" style="display: block; margin: auto;" />
 Study framework.
 Source of pictures to draw the silhouettes: coral -